 Purpose: Fungi Growing on Wood is a web site devoted to the identification and appreciation of fungi growing in close association with living trees, dead trees, and woody debris.
 These important organisms are commonly called lignicolous fungi.

-Area of Usefulness: The keys were developed for fungi in the Northeastern United States.
+Area of Usefulness: The keys are useful for identifying fungi in Northeastern North America.
 As with all regional keys, coverage decreases toward the periphery of the specified range.
-Many of the species included in these pages are distributed much more widely than the indicated area.
+However, many of the species included in this site are more widely distributed than the indicated area.

 This page © 2008 by Gary Emberger, Messiah College